New Zealand flag debate: Silver fern flag

 The proposal of replacing the national flag of New Zealand with the silver fern flag has been supported by then-Cultural Affairs Minister Marie Hasler, then-Prime Minister Jenny Shipley and the New Zealand Tourism Board in 1998, and then-Prime Minister John Key in 2010.
-Key later changed his preference to Kyle Lockwood's Silver Fern (Red, White & Blue) design, due to the similarity of the silver fern flag with the Jihadist black flag, used by Islamic extremist groups such as ISIL.
+Key later changed his preference to Kyle Lockwood's Silver Fern (Red, White & Blue) design, due to the similarity of the silver fern flag with the jihadist black flag, used by Islamic extremist groups such as ISIL.
 Amongst the public, polls have shown that the silver fern is the most preferred alternative design for a new national flag.

 The New Zealand Flag Institute objects to the silver fern flag, describing it as the logo of some of New Zealand's national sporting teams, and accordingly, not representative of the nation itself.
 This design originated from the All Blacks.
-The New Zealand Rugby Union has attempted to copyright claim silver fern flags.
+The New Zealand Rugby Union has attempted to claim copyright for silver fern flags.